PauldeCortanze/Master_Thesis/docs/notebooks/hpp_sizing.rst

 **To execute this setup a server is required as it relies on parallel evaluation of the model.**

+Executable versions of this notebook and a submission script for a SCRUM based server are provided:

+`./hydesign/examples/hydesign_sizing_simple_hpp.ipynb`
+`./hydesign/examples/hydesign_sizing_simple_hpp.sh`
+`./hydesign/examples/hydesign_sizing.sh`

 Sizing a hybrid power plant consists on designing the following
 parameters: